NBlackout/money-manager/README.md

 - Better date display in transactions of month (month and year are redundant)
 - Introduce `CurrentMonth` of something like that to replace `new DateOnly(DateTime.Now.Year, DateTime.Now.Month, 1)`
 - Clear all `EditForm` on save so that next create only has placeholders and not previously saved values
-- Move `HostFixture` in `Shared.Infra.TestTooling` and register all read & write infra
 - Always introduce `Feed` and `Verify`
 - `using static Shared.TestTooling.Randomizer` in `GlobalUsings`
 - `AddUseCases` should move back in primary adapters